grace-ac/Fish-546-Bioinformatics/README.md

   - `taylor`
 - `.gitignore` - list of file types that are in local repo but not on Github due to large file size.

+### Week 0
+Got aquainted with Github.
+Installed bash and became familiar with markdown and Unix shell.

+### Week 1
+Created my course repo and learned about project documentation through Jupyter notebooks.

+### Week 2
+Learned about bash commands and blast.
+Found dataset to work with for class project.

+### Week 3
+Organized repo and blasted oyster proteome against uniprot database.

 ### Week 4
-For week 4 I plan to work on the output from the Blastp that I executed this week.
-First, I want to make sure the output file I made is complete.
-I plan to get more familiar with the arguments I can use while blasting to manage the output file.
-Specifically, learning shortcuts/alias, setting variables, identifying errors, and sorting techniques.
-Finally, I will seperate the pipes in my output files into tabs so I will be prepared to join tables the following week.
+Worked on the output from the blastp that I executed.
+Used Galaxy to modify the blastoutput and merge with uniprot data base with protein names and functions.

 ### Week 5
-For week 5 I want to begin joining tables from my output to identify the proteins and their functions.
+Need to ensure blast output finished in entirity.
+Learn more about shortcuts/alias, setting variables, identifying errors, and sorting techniques.

+### Week 6
+Coming up!

 ### Summary
 1) Big Picture (what and why): Characterize _C.gigas_ proteome.
 Identify proteins, their functions and other organisms that express these same proteins.